SeanPesce/JSRETK/README.md

  * Using various heuristics to make some variable names more informative
  * Formatting the code for readability

 Note that the current implementation can take an extremely long time to perform uniquification, so use of the `-v|--verbose` flag is highly recommended for monitoring progress.
+For some codebases (e.g., some React Native deployments), the experimental `-L|--per-line` flag can reduce completion time exponentially.

 ```
 $ node jsretk-unminify.js